fxboxed/eugo/content/europe/seasonal/sep/_index.md

 *   **Visit Lake Zurich:** Take a boat trip or just stroll along the shore.
 It's super relaxing.
 *   **Hike Uetliberg:** For amazing views of the city and the Alps.
 It's a bit of a climb, but totally worth it.

 And don't forget to try some Swiss chocolate!
-You can [explore Lake Zurich](https://www.tripadvisor.com/Attractions-g188113-Activities-Zurich.html) and the surrounding area, it's a must.
+You can [xplore Lake Zurich] and the surrounding area, it's a must.

 ## 25\.
 Malta and more